Nip404/Clock/README.md

 # Clock
 A graphical clock in Python 3.x using the Pygame library.

+I have included the ability to customise the radius of the clock, the centre point, and the size of the surface.

 # Maths
 I calculate the coordinates of the circumference of the circle using these equations:
 - x = cx + r * cos(theta)